pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ..
 TODO: Add an intro sentence about pyproject.toml, and a sub-heading for "Configuring build tools"

-:file:`pyproject.toml` tells tools "frontend" build tools like :ref:`pip` and :ref:`build` what "backend" tool to use to create :term:`distribution packages <Distribution Package>` for your project.
+:file:`pyproject.toml` tells "frontend" build tools like :ref:`pip` and :ref:`build` what "backend" tool to use to create :term:`distribution packages <Distribution Package>` for your project.
 You can choose from a number of backends; this tutorial uses :ref:`Hatchling